-Microscope is an instrument that is used for the visualization of things that are too small to be seen from the naked eyes.
+A microscope is a magnifying instrument used to visualize things that are too small to be seen by the naked eye.
 A light microscope uses visible light.
-Different parts of a compound microscope work together so that the final image is magnified.
+The working mechanism of light microscope has different parts of a compound microscope working together to magnify the final image.

 Step 1: Illuminator provides the light